The next step in data visualization, the Geographic Dimension

 This became the bridge between data and maps.

-This was how data became spatial, and companies like Galigeo, who saw the connection between data and maps, invented tools with the geographic dimension to integrate the data with the maps.
+This was how data became spatial, and companies like Galigeo, who saw the connection between data and maps, invented tools to integrate the data with the maps.
 A new step in data representation was taken, the spatial or geographical representation.

 This enables new insights and better decisions that can be taken on these insights.